Are Jennifer Lopez And Alex Rodriguez Engaged? Insider Says A-Rod And J-Lo Are ‘Moving In The Right Direction’

 Are Jennifer Lopez and Alex Rodriguez engaged?
-Not yet but this latest statement from a source close to the professional baseball player might indicate that they are headed in that direction.
+Not yet, but this latest statement from a source close to the professional baseball player might indicate that they are headed in that direction.

-There is no question to the fact that J-Lo and Major Baseball League’s A-Rod are one of the hottest couple in celebrity history.
+There is no question to the fact that J-Lo and Major Baseball League’s A-Rod are one of the hottest couples in celebrity history.
 Aside from looking perfect for each other, the two have the biggest celebrity relationship must-have of all: they are the real deal.

 Because of this, Celeb Dirty Laundry believes that Jennifer Lopez and Alex Rodriguez will get engaged soon as their sources confirm that the couple is really serious about each other.